 You may encounter petty crime (like theft) around popular tourist landmarks so always keep an eye on your belongings, especially while taking crowded public transportation.
 Make sure your valuables are out of reach and secure at all times and never flash expensive items or cash.

-Solo female travelers will want to stay vigilant here.
-Avoid walking around alone at night and always keep an eye on your drink at the bar too.
+Solo female travelers should avoid walking around alone at night and keep an eye on their drink at the bar too.
 Make sure you watch it get poured as well, just to be safe.

 While scams aren’t a major problem here, if you’re worried about getting ripped off you can read about common travel scams to avoid right here.